coracle-social/coracle/README.md

 [Dufflepud](https://github.com/staab/dufflepud) is a companion server which you can self-host.
 It helps Coracle with things like link previews and image uploads.

-Coracle is currently in _alpha_ - expect bugs, slow loading times, and rough edges.

 If you like Coracle and want to support its development, you can donate sats via [Geyser](https://geyser.fund/project/coracle).

 # Features